MikeBarnhardt/start-page/README.md

 ### Chrome

 Chrome does not support a custom new tab page out-of-the-box.
-I use [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) and point it to this repositories [GitHub Pages](https://pages.github.com/) (see below).
+I use [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) and point it to this repository's [GitHub Pages](https://pages.github.com/) (see below).

 ## Set up with GitHub Pages